Weblog & News

 Since I posted the After version at the top of this page, let's check out the original version, now...

-The Before and After Comparison: The Original Version
+The Before and After Comparison: The New Version

 Can't see or hear it?
 Click here...

 I hope you have enjoyed this page.
 If you like my music, please head over to our Facebook page or our Youtube channel @tuneytwosome, and leave a comment.
-Thanks for listening, and happy songwriting!
+Thanks for listening!